 - Red Storm Rising.
 Well, the Warsaw Pact does invade West Germany.
 They kick some serious ass.

 - Featured several places in John Ringo's Legacy of the Aldenata.
-The German military as a whole, from World War II to Twenty Minutes into the Future, gets special attention from Tom Kratman, a co-writer in the series.
+The German military as a whole, from World War II to 20 Minutes into the Future, gets special attention from Tom Kratman, a co-writer in the series.

-- Command & Conquer Red Alert 2 features German Tank Destroyers on the Allied side, and at least one mission requires you to cross from Germany into Poland to destroy some Soviet nukes.
+- Command & Conquer: Red Alert 2 features German Tank Destroyers on the Allied side, and at least one mission requires you to cross from Germany into Poland to destroy some Soviet nukes.
 Skirmish battles allow you to fight as Germany, granting you the Tank Destroyer.

 - The Battlefield 2 mod Project Reality featured the Bundeswehr as a playable faction in version 0.95.

-- The Battlefield 2 mod Point Of Existence Two was initially about the Bundeswehr vs. the Ukrainian army, but added the USMC later on.
+- The Battlefield 2 mod Point of Existence Two was initially about the Bundeswehr vs. the Ukrainian army, but added the USMC later on.

 - The Knight Templar villain Herr Starr in Preacher is a former member of GSG 9, although by the time he appears in the story he's a member of a completely unrelated organization.

 - ARMA 2: Operation Arrowhead featured the Bundeswehr operating in the fictional Afghanistan-like Takistan, in a likely parallel to its real-world operations in Afghanistan.
 Turns out that it's also a thank you to German fans who supported ARMA 2.
 Same goes for the Czech fans, with Czech military units appearing in-game.

 - World in Conflict.
 The NATO faction features quite a few Bundeswehr units, from Leopard 2 tanks to Tornado jets.